Cincinnati Reds: Television

 MLB's local media division announced that it would take over the television rights to the Reds in November 2024, with the first telecasts in the 2025 season.
 The games would be distributed via cable and satellite providers and a direct-to-consumer service.
 However, the team would later return to the FanDuel Sports Networks in January 2025, under similar distribution agreements earlier reached with MLB.
+From 2026 onward, the Reds joined MLB Local Media under the Reds.TV production and distribution arm.

 NBC affiliate WLWT carried Reds games from 1948 to 1995.
 Among those that have called games for WLWT include Waite Hoyt, Ray Lane, Steve Physioc, Johnny Bench, Joe Morgan and Ken Wilson.
 Al Michaels, who established a long career with ABC and NBC, spent three years in Cincinnati early in his career.
 The last regularly scheduled, over-the-air broadcasts of Reds games were on WSTR-TV from 1996 to 1998.
 From 2010 to 2023, WKRC-TV has simulcast Opening Day games with Fox/Bally Sports Ohio, which it came into common ownership with in 2019.
 The simulcasts returned to WLWT beginning in 2024.

 On August 19, 2020, Thom Brennaman was caught uttering a homophobic slur during a game against the Kansas City Royals.
 Brennaman eventually apologized for the incident and was suspended, but on September 26, he resigned from his duties as the Reds' TV play-by-play announcer.
 This ended the Brennamans' 46-year association with the Reds franchise, dating back to Marty's first season in 1974.
 Sideline reporter Jim Day served as the interim play-by-play voice for the remainder of the 2020 season, after which the Reds hired John Sadak to serve as its television play-by-play announcer.